Git Access

 • A Tag can have zero or more child Tags.

-Tag folders of Tags that have a parent Tag are located as subfolders of a folder named after the parent Tag’s ID.
+Each Tag has its own folder named after the Tag’s CATMA ID.
+Folders for Tags which have a parent Tag are located as subfolders of a folder, named after the parent Tag’s ID.

 The propertydefs.json file contains: